X Close

 Speaker impedance Z

-The above graph shows that speaker Z, for cone speakers, can change by 100s of % across the frequency spectrum.
-400Hz is often used as the reference for quoting speaker Z, regardless of what range of frequencies the speaker is used for.
+The above graph shows that speaker impedance (Z), for cone speakers, can change by 100s of % across the frequency spectrum.
+400Hz is often used as the reference for quoting speaker impedance (Z), regardless of what range of frequencies the speaker is used for.
 This is one of the reasons speakers have wide ranging differences in how they sound when reproducing music.

-1. Back EMF, at bass resonance, described in the next paragaph.
+1. Back EMF, at bass resonance, described in the next paragraph.

 2. Inductance of voice coil at high frequencies.

-At Fs the cone vibrates naturally, almost of its own accord and because the voice coil is in a magnetic field it will partially generate electricity.
-It appears from the outside, that the voice coil Impedance Z has risen.
-At 'Fs' the speaker is also at maximum efficiency, requiring only the smallest amount of input signal for the cone to vibrate.
+At Fs the cone vibrates naturally, almost of its own accord.
+Because the voice coil is in a magnetic field it will partially generate electricity.
+It appears from the outside, that the voice coil impedance (Z) has risen.
+At Fs the speaker is also at maximum efficiency, requiring only the smallest amount of input signal for the cone to vibrate.

-Natural Damping.
-If you put a screwdriver or a piece of wire across the speaker terminals (as a short circuit) (without the amplifer connected to the speaker) and tap the speaker cone it will sound dead.
-Also while keeping the short circuit across the speaker terminals, gently but firmly grip the cone between your fingers and try to move the cone back and forth, it will noticeably resist moving.
+Natural damping.
+If you put a screwdriver or a piece of wire across the speaker terminals (as a short circuit), (without the amplifier connected to the speaker) and tap the speaker cone, it will sound dead.
+Also, while keeping the short circuit across the speaker terminals, gently but firmly grip the cone between your fingers and try to move the cone back and forth.
+It will noticeably resist moving.

 Electric motors.
-With many large industrial machines, when an electric motor is turned off, a short circuit may be placed across the terminals.
-With the power off, a spinning electric motor becomes an electric generator and shorting the input terminals will cause the motor to brake (Damped) and stop almost instantly.
+As with many large industrial machines, when an electric motor is turned off a short circuit may be placed across the terminals.
+With the power off, a spinning electric motor becomes an electric generator and shorting the input terminals will cause the motor to brake (damped) and stop almost instantly.

-Amplifier Damping.
-With a speaker (woofer) connected to an amplifer that is turned off (solid state not valve) tap the cone with a finger, notice its resonant frequency.
+Amplifier damping.
+With a speaker (woofer) connected to an amplifier that is turned off (solid-state not valve) tap the cone with a finger, notice its resonant frequency.
 When the amplifier is turned on (without music) notice the difference.
 The speaker will now behave the same as when a short circuit was placed across the speaker terminals.

 Negative feedback.
-All solid state amplifiers are designed with negative feedback.
+All solid-state amplifiers are designed with negative feedback.
 The output of the amplifier is fed back to a second input (inverting input).
-Any signal that appears at the amplifier output (that was not from the amplifier) is fed back to this second inverting input and amplified in the reverse polarity, hereby shorting out any electricity generated by the Fs resonance of the speaker.
+Any signal that appears at the amplifier output (that was not from the amplifier), is fed back to this second inverting input and amplified in the reverse polarity, thereby shorting out any electricity generated by the Fs resonance of the speaker.

 When solid-state (transistor) amplifiers were first invented and available on the market, it was noticed that a solid-state amplifier had to be almost twice as powerful as a valve amp to sound as loud.
 Few people today, including audiophile reviewers, understand why this is so.